 - Ex-spouses.
 Even if you have been divorced for many years, an ex-spouse could still have a claim on your home or other assets after your death.
 Part of your estate plan should address these issues and tie up any loose ends left behind after a divorce.

 - Irresponsible adult children.
 You want to leave money to your adult children, but you worry about whether they will be ready to use the money responsibly when they get it.
 A thoughtfully crafted trust can hold money for adult children and only distribute it if certain conditions are met.

 - Court costs.
 If you only have a simple will—or have no will at all—your estate will go to probate after your death, costing your beneficiaries valuable time and a portion of their inheritance in court costs.
 Trust-based estate planning can avoid probate for most of your assets.

 - Taxes.
 Estates can be subjected to high tax rates, but certain trusts and asset distribution strategies can protect your hard-earned savings from being taxed before your beneficiaries can inherit.

 Protecting your assets from these potential threats involves estate planning with a skilled attorney who will take the time to fully evaluate your assets, assess your unique situation, help you understand the wealth-protection options available to you in North Carolina, and implement the best possible plan to safeguard your legacy.

-Our Asset Protection Team Will Work Hard for You
+Our Asset Protection Attorneys Will Work Hard for You

 John J. Peck, Attorney & Counsellor at Law, has practiced law in North Carolina for nearly 40 years.
 His approach to asset protection is unmatched across the state.
 We provide free consultations to discuss your goals.
 Fill out our contact form or give us a call at (910) 452-3577.
 From our office in Wilmington, we help families across the state of North Carolina, and we are ready to work for you!